szymonzalewski2406/github-api-wrapper/README.md

-# github-api-wrapper
+# Github api wrapper
 with this github api wrapper you can:

- get information about repository:
+ # get information about repository:
   -name
   -description
   -creation and update date